niftycode/imessage_reader/README.md

     imessage_reader -o sqlite

-If you only want to see a list of recipients use:
+If you only want to see a list of recipients, use:

     imessage_reader -r